 The Mental Health Series

-All faculty and staff at Saint Mary’s University (excluding student staff) have the opportunity to partake in mental health training to offer our students the best support and experience possible while on our campus.
-The Counselling Centre offers three different sessions designed to increase your confidence supporting students in various levels of distress.
-It is mandatory that all interested faculty and staff proceed through the sessions in sequence, as each session presents information and skills in a progressive manner.
+All faculty and staff at Saint Mary’s University have the opportunity to partake in mental health training in an effort to offer our students the best support and experience possible while on our campus.
+The Counselling Centre offers four different sessions designed to increase your confidence supporting students in various levels of distress.
+It is mandatory that all interested faculty and staff proceed through the first three sessions in sequence, as each session presents information and skills in a progressive manner.

 Mental Health 101: Recognizing and Responding to Students in Distress